Tammy Hembrow Puts Famed Booty On Display In Impossibly Tight Mini Shorts

 The fitness guru’s followers loved her latest post, leaving comments complimenting her on her beauty and gym-honed figure while also filling their messages with provocative emoji ranging from the peach to heart and heart-eyed emoji.

-“So gorgeous, love the nails!,” one Instagram user wrote.
+“So gorgeous, love the nails!” one Instagram user wrote.

 “Oh baby you looking really really fine,” another fan commented.